 3. Editing your website code

 We’ve all been there.
-You search for a problem that you’ve been trying to solve on your website and find a potential solution that tells you to copy and paste some code.
-If you’re an experienced developer and have a good understanding of the code, this may be fine.
+You’re searching for a problem that you’ve been trying to solve on your website and find a potential solution that tells you to copy and paste some code.
+If you’re an experienced programmer and have decent HTML know-how, this may be fine.
 If you’re not, this can be dangerous for two reasons:

-- If you don’t understand exactly what the code is doing, you cannot fully understand the consequences or the impact that it may have on your site.
+- If you don’t understand exactly what the code is doing, you can’t fully understand the consequences or the impact that it may have on your site.

-Make sure you understand the purpose of the code and test on a staging website, if possible.
+If you must install your own code, always make sure you understand its purpose and test it client-side or on a staging website, if possible.

 4. Getting hacked

 WordPress is the most used content management system in the world.
-While this offers a wide ecosystem with lots of plugins and themes and a stellar community, it also makes WordPress a target for hackers.
+While this offers a wide ecosystem with lots of plugins and themes, and a stellar community, its ubiquity also makes WordPress an obvious target for anyone who wants to hack a website.

 Hackers often use bots to get into your site, which automates the entire process.
 If your website is findable on a search engine, it’s findable by a hacker.
 The WPScan Vulnerability Database is a good resource for checking the latest bugs.
 As you’ll see, new vulnerabilities are found frequently, sometimes in plugins with thousands or millions of installs.
 To protect your site, implement a security solution like Jetpack, which offers security scanning, brute force attack prevention, downtime monitoring, and automatic plugin updates.